xmonader/info_foundation/docs/blog/ethical-design-manifesto.md

 ## Respect Human Experience

 - Products should be ergonomic & easy to use
-- Design should be global: don’t favor certain user groups!
+- Design should be global: don’t favour certain user groups!
-- Products should look good, it will give us a better feeling
+- Products should look good, but form follow function
 - TRANSPARENT: sales, pricing, processes, …